 Truth Matters 2011

-I spent 43 years going through the New Testament verse by verse.
-Finished up in the gospel of Mark, a couple of years in Mark after ten years in Luke, eight years in Matthew, a few years in John, and the rest of the New Testament.
-And my only regret is that I went to fast.
+I spent 43 years going through the New Testament verse by verse, finished up in the gospel of Mark.
+A couple of years in Mark.
+After ten years in Luke, eight years in Matthew, a few years in John, and the rest of the New Testament, and my only regret is that I went too fast.
 I missed too much.
 There’s so much more there.
 I could go back over it again and again and again and never exhaust the truth that is there.

 He says, “I am amazed.”
-The Greek verb there is thaumazo, it is used very often in the gospels of people marveling over the inexplicable miracles of Jesus.
+The Greek verb there is thaumazō.
+It is used very often in the gospels of people marveling over the inexplicable miracles of Jesus.
 Paul literally finds it incredible that someone would abandon the gospel, or be drawn to a different gospel.
-Paul uses that word thaumazo for two realities.
-One of them is here, and the other one is in 2 Thessalonians 1:7 to 10, where he describes the return of Jesus Christ and what a marvel and a wonder that’s going to be when He comes in flaming fire and reeks vengeance on those who obey not the gospel.
+Paul uses that word thaumazō for two realities.
+One of them is here, and the other one is in 2 Thessalonians 1:7-10, where he describes the return of Jesus Christ, and what a marvel and a wonder that’s going to be when He comes in flaming fire and wreaks vengeance on those who obey not the gospel.

 Now I’m going to try to break this down over the days that we have together.
-Tonight I’m going to talk to you about the glory of the gospel…the glorious gospel.
-Tomorrow I’m going to do two sessions on the same theme, on the satisfying gospel.
-In the first hour we’ll talk about how the gospel satisfies the sinner.
-In the second hour we’ll talk about how the gospel satisfies God.
-And then tomorrow night we’re going to talk about the reconciling gospel.
-And then Saturday morning, going to do a double session and then on Sunday morning, we’re going to talk about the humbling gospel…the humbling gospel.
-And then Sunday night, I think we’re going to do a Q&A on Sunday night together and try to get all the loose ends tied up.
+Tonight I’m going to talk to you about the glory of the gospel, the glorious gospel.
+Tomorrow morning I’m going to do two sessions on the same theme, on the satisfying gospel.
+In the first hour, we’ll talk about how the gospel satisfies the sinner.
+In the second hour, we’ll talk about how the gospel satisfies God, and then tomorrow night we’re going to talk about the reconciling gospel.
+And then Saturday morning, going to do a double session, and then on Sunday morning, we’re going to talk about the humbling gospel, the humbling gospel.
+And then Sunday night, I think we’re going to do a Q&A on Sunday night together, and try to get all the loose ends tied up.
 We’ll have a great time.
-Looking forward to it.

 And, you know, when you think about the gospel, I know you think about Galatians, you think about Romans, you think about Colossians and the passage we read.
 You might be thinking about other sermons that Paul preached in the book of Acts where the gospel is made clear.
 But you’re going to find out that in the sessions that we have, we’re going to be looking into the Corinthian letters on a number of occasions to find our understanding of the gospel.
 These are often overlooked in that regard.